shedp/YeOldeQuizBackend/README.md

 ## Future Features :timer_clock:

+## More testing on the backend, especially with socket events

+## Display an overall score board

 ### Displaying questions 1 by 1

 Currently each round is displayed as one form with all the questions for that round to aid with simplicity.

 A future feature would be to impliment functionality that allows each question to be displayed, then the answer for that question, and then for the next question appear.

-### Choosing type of question
+### Game Customisation

 The API has two types of questions: multiple choice and true/false.
 Currently users don't have an option for choosing the type of question they want and there will just be a mix.

-A feature feature would be to allow users to select just one type of question or to have a mix
+A feature feature would be to allow users to select just one type of question or to have a mix.

+Allow playerrs to also choose the number of rounds to play and the number of questions in each round.

 ## Contributors